kriszyp/msgpackr/README.md

 ```
 The `PackrStream` and `UnpackrStream` instances  will have also the record structure extension enabled by default (see below).

-## Deno Usage
+## Deno and Bun Usage
-Msgpackr modules are standard ESM modules and can be loaded directly from the [deno.land registry for msgpackr](https://deno.land/x/msgpackr) for use in Deno.
-The standard pack/encode and unpack/decode functionality is available on Deno, like other platforms.
+Msgpackr modules are standard ESM modules and can be loaded directly from the [deno.land registry for msgpackr](https://deno.land/x/msgpackr) for use in Deno or using the NPM module loader with `import { unpack } from 'npm:msgpackr'`.
+The standard pack/encode and unpack/decode functionality is available on Deno, like other platforms. msgpackr can be used like any other package on Bun.

 ## Browser Usage
 Msgpackr works as standalone JavaScript as well, and runs on modern browsers.
 It includes a bundled script, at `dist/index.js` for ease of direct loading: